NIH-NCPI/ncpi-fhir-ig-2/input/pagecontent/module_assays.md

 ## 🔄 Task Resource: Workflow Management Caveats

+> Why not use `Task` for assay data?

 The `Task` resource supports execution and state transitions across workflow steps.
 However:

 - **Inputs/outputs are not searchable**
 - **Not suitable for data-level chaining or query**
 - **Intended for backend processing, not provenance**

-Recommendation: Optionally, use `Task` to model actions like “sequence this sample,” but **not** for linking files to Patient, Specimen, etc.
+Recommendation: Optionally, use `Task` to model actions like “assay parameters” but **not** for linking files to Patient, Specimen, etc.

 ---